MovieChat: From Dense Token to Sparse Memory for Long Video Understanding: MovieChat

 \subsection{Visual Feature Extraction}

-For visual feature extraction, instead of utilizing video-based foundational models such as ViViT~\cite{arnab2021vivit} or Video-Swin~\cite{liu2022video}, we simply use image-based model to get frame-wise feature in the form of tokens.
+For visual feature extraction, instead of utilizing video-based foundational models such as ViViT~\cite{arnab2021vivit} or Video-Swin~\cite{liu2022video}, we simply use an image-based model to get frame-wise feature in the form of tokens.
 To be specific, we utilize pre-trained models as our visual feature extractor, including the ViT-G/14 from EVA-CLIP~\cite{fang2022eva} and the Q-former from BLIP-2~\cite{li2023blip2}.
-This is mainly because 1) there is no video foundation model makes good alignment with text, and 2) our proposed memory mechanism can effectively capture temporal features.
-Given input video $\mathbf{v} \in \mathbb{Z}^{T \times 3 \times H \times W}$, a sequence of $T$ RGB frames, with height and width $H$ and $W$, the visual feature extraction by sliding window approach could be formulated as
+This is mainly because 1) there is few video foundation model that makes good alignment with text, and 2) our proposed memory mechanism can effectively capture temporal features.
+Given a raw video, the visual input $\mathbf{v} \in \mathbb{Z}^{T \times 3 \times H \times W}$ is a sequence of $T$ RGB frames of size $H \times W$ sampled from the video.
+The visual features are extracted in a sliding window manner, which could be formulated as